Army goes high-tech to fight COVID-19

 Microsoft quickly agreed to tweak the software, and the repurposed goggles were shipped to Fort Benning four days later.
 A team of experts trained military staff there how to use them.

-New recruits arriving at Fort Benning for basic training file into a room and pause for five seconds while facing another soldier wearing the IVAS goggles.
-A soldier’s temperature then registers on the display.
-Anyone with a fever is moved to a medical station on site for evaluation.
+Troops arriving at Fort Benning file into a room and pause for five seconds while facing a soldier wearing the IVAS goggles.
+The person’s temperature then registers on the display, and anyone with a fever is moved to an onsite medical station for evaluation.

 The method is more economical and sanitary than using traditional thermometers, Army officials said.